hallback01/SortingAlgorithms/README.md

 This is an assignment for school, where I try and compare the speed of different sorting algorithms based on the size of a list of balls.
 There are two parts, a simulation part and an experimentation part.
 In the simulation part, a sorting algorithm can be chosen with a chosen amount of balls.
-The experiment part goes through every sorting algorithm while saving the average time it took to sort the list.
+The experiment part goes through every sorting algorithm while saving the average time it took to sort the list(Because a single iteration is ran over multiple ticks, the time collected is always the average time per tick).
 It starts sorting a list with a start ball amount, then every iteration it increases the ball amount depending on a delta variable.
 After the amount of balls is equal to the chosen end ball amount.
 Start iterating over again, but with the next sorting algorithm until there are no algorithm left.
 Then, it dumps the data collected into a .csv file.

-Example output:
+Example output (Start ball amount is 1000, and the end ball amount is 2000.
+The delta value is 100 with every iteration spanning across 1024 ticks):
 ```
 SortingImplementation; Ball Amount; Time(μs)
 SelectionSort;1000;3777